 Gas Cylinder Colour Codes: A Necessary Observation During COVID-19

-By Shreya Gupta +2 more
+By Dr. Nikita Toshi +2 more

 The COVID-19 pandemic has taken on momentum in India, especially during the second wave in March 2021.
 It is named after coronavirus and caused particularly by the strain, namely Severe Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), which was first identified in Wuhan, China.
 The original strain has now undergone many mutations raising concerns over the spread and infectivity of the pandemic.

 Many flu-like symptoms are observed in patients infected with the virus.
 One of the common offsets of the infection is the drop in blood oxygen saturation levels, leading to difficulty in breathing amongst many individuals.
 The national COVID-19 task force members have brought forward data suggesting that over 54.5 % of the hospital admissions during the second wave were due to decreased oxygen saturation levels in the patient.
-In this struggle to get oxygen and to improve healing, various states including Delhi and Punjab, have begun importing oxygen cylinders from neighbouring countries such as China.
+In this struggle to get oxygen and to improve healing, various states including Delhi and Punjab, have begun importing oxygen cylinders from neighboring countries such as China.

-The chaos continues to increase in developing countries such as India, where the poor management of oxygen supplies has not only seen the severe shortage of oxygen but reduced levels of oxygen provided.
+The chaos continues to increase in developing countries such as India, where the poor management of oxygen supplies has not only seen a severe shortage of oxygen but reduced levels of oxygen provided.
 This has led to new diseases that worsen the existing health conditions, thereby placing immense pressure on the healthcare sector to cater to all the needs and requirements of the people.

-Due to the compromise in the oxygen quality, fungal diseases such as mucormycosis have increased rapidly and have now been declared an epidemic in various states.
-Another indicator of pure and impure oxygen that is now missed and under-estimated is the colour code on the gas cylinder that provides an instant visual assessment of the cylinder’s contents.
+Due to the compromise in the oxygen quality, fungal diseases such asmucormycosis have increased rapidly and have now been declared an epidemic in various states.
+Another indicator of pure and impure oxygen that is now missed and underestimated is the colour code on the gas cylinder that provides an instant visual assessment of the cylinder’s contents.
 Giving a blind eye to these specifications of the oxygen cylinder colour code has added to the existing problems being faced by the people suffering from COVID-19.

 The medical and pharmaceutical industry closely works with a variety of pure and isolated gases for development and storage.
 For example, carbon dioxide is used for growing specific cultures in the research and development department of the pharmaceutical industry.
 Likewise, various gases are isolated and used widely in different areas.
 For easy identification, safety purposes and to prevent mix-up in handling, the gas cylinders have been colour-coded.

 The colour codes are varied for the body and shoulder of the cylinder.
 For example, the nitrogen cylinder comes in a grey body and black shoulder-coloured cylinder.
 Hydrogen is contained in a complete red-coloured cylinder and the colour coding for the co2 gas cylinder is black on the body and silver on the shoulder.
-The oxygen cylinder colour code in India is a black body and white shoulder-coloured cylinder.
+The oxygen cylinder colour code in India is a black body and white shoulder-colored cylinder.

 It is essential during this pandemic to identify the cylinder by the colour code and visually attest to the gas inside the cylinder before administering it to the patient.
 The basic colour codes that can be kept in mind are:

 In the distress of lack of oxygen cylinder availability, oxygen is stored in gas cylinders and coded for other gases.
 Inhalation of oxygen alongside remnants of other corrosive or inflammable gases can severely medically affect the patients inhaling the gas.
 Another safety precaution while handling the gas cylinder is preventing the lubrication of the valves of the gas cylinders with grease or oil.
-All manufacturers, suppliers and hospitals need to ensure that the right colour-coded and medically suited oxygen must be administered to the patients needing oxygen.
+All manufacturers, suppliers and hospitals need to ensure that the right color-coded and medically suited oxygen must be administered to the patients needing oxygen.

 The pandemic has brought to light the crippled healthcare sector of various countries.
 This is related not only in terms of infrastructure but also to meet the patients simple supply-demand needs.
 One such instance is the need for oxygen cylinders for patients whose blood oxygen saturation levels have dropped below ninety.
 To provide the right isolated gas (oxygen in this instance), a national colour-coding scheme is mechanized to smoothen the visual identification of the gas being contained and transported.